Chemin de Memoire photos are my photos collection of monuments in Chartres which lies on Chartres's Path of History.

 All what you need to do is to follow the plaques embedded on the ground in order to trace the path of history.
 You can do a self guide tour and if you would need a map, I have created one as seen on the lower section of this page.

-Do you see the row of plaques embedded on ground along Boulevard de Chasles?
-My kids were so enthusiast to discover the next commemorative stop by following the plaques.
+See the row of round plaques embedded on ground along Boulevard de Chasles?
+My kids were so enthusiast to discover the next commemorative stop by following those plaques.

 To complete my knowledge about the history of each monument and personage on Chartres's Path of History, I also read a book titled Chartres, le chemin de mémoire by Nadine Berthelier which you can buy from Amazon.